Mr-Gillies/church-synology-cloud-setup/README.md

 ## Why This Was Built

 - To organize and centralize the church's worship-related media
-- To transfer content from an aging 1.6TB LaCie external drive
+- To transfer content from an aging 575.68 GB LaCie external drive
 - To create a reliable and redundant local storage system
 - To introduce internal cloud storage with optional mobile/web access
 - To stage a system ready for secure handoff to IT for final networking and VLAN assignment